MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

    nslookup <tm_profile>
    ```

-1. Rerun the same command a few times, waiting for a bit more than 5 seconds between each invocation (to eliminate the possibility of DNS caching) and verify that the output in each case references the DNS name of the web app in the West US Azure region.
+1. Rerun the same command a few times, waiting for a bit more than 5 seconds between each invocation (to eliminate the possibility of DNS caching) and verify that the output in each case references the DNS name of the web app in the West Europe Azure region.

 > **Note:** While this example might seem a bit simplistic, the primary objective of the exercise was to illustrate the process of implementing Azure Chaos Studio-based testing and its primary components.
 You would use the equivalent approach if an Azure App Service web app was a part of more complex environment, where the impact of its failure might be much more challenging to predict.